Florida Title Loans

 • Gainesville / North Port

-Even though the state caps the interest rates on Florida title loans, there aren’t any legal caps concerning the fees.
-Lenders can then charge high fees on their car title loans.
-Because of this, you may wish to look into other types of loans before settling for a car title loan.
-For example, an installment loan may have a longer repayment plan with a lower APR.
+Even though the state caps the interest rates, there aren’t any legal caps concerning the fees.
+Lenders can then charge high fees on their terms.
+Because of this, you may wish to look into other types of loans before settling for this option.
+For example, an installment option may have a longer repayment plan with a lower APR.

 Tribal loans are another consideration when you need money.
 You can get an installment loan from a tribal lender in Florida.
 They do come with higher APRs; however, their repayment plan is more affordable.